matthew-hennefarth/dotfiles/README.md

 ## Themes and Fonts

 I use the gruvbox theme for almost everything.
 For fonts, I switch between DinaRemasterII and Terminess Nerd Font.
+Though, because of alacritty not allowing backup fonts currently, I stick to the terminess nerd font for the symbols.

 ## Applications
 - alacritty